OCTOBER AT CLUNY

 TREES & SHRUBS

-On the lawn there is a large example of Acer sieboldianum.
-In early October this small tree appears as if it is on fire with its wonderful orange and red hues.
-There are a number of other very colourful Acers or Japanese Maples throughout the garden, around the car park area and in the gravel in front of the house.
-The pale green leaves of Aralia chinensis or Devil’s Walking Stick are some of the first to change to bright yellow and orange and very strangely, once the leaves drop, the plant flowers at the top of the stick.
-There is a large clump of Aralia behind the plant stall and around the edges of the lawn.
-The beautiful red shaggy bark of Prunus serrula tibetica or Tibetan Cherry is unmistakable.
-Look out for the parent tree just before No 10.
-Enkianthus, Azaleas and Euonymus are three groups of large shrubs which have striking red, orange or yellow leaves as autumn progresses.
-Particularly interesting are the different types of ‘lantern’ seed heads found on all the species of Euonymus.
-As they ripen, they open to reveal colourful seeds surprisingly much loved food for robins.
-You may well smell a lovely sweet aroma between numbers 11 & 12.
-On your left hand side is a very large Cercidiphyllum japonicum, the Katsura Tree (from China & Japan) with ovate to rounded leaves which turn orange and yellow in autumn.
-In Germany this tree is aptly named THE PUDDING TREE due to the old fallen leaves smelling of burnt sugar or even popcorn!
-At the very bottom of the garden, with a marvellously intricate bark and needles similar to those of a larch turning yellow in autumn, is a Metasequoia glyptostroboides, the Dawn Redwood, a tree from China which until the 1940’s was only known to exist in fossils.
+On the lawn and in the gravel in front of the house there are a number of fine examples of Acers or Japanese maples.
+In early to mid October these small trees appear to be on fire with wonderful orange and red hues.
+There are a number of other very colourful Acers throughout the garden and in the car park area.
+The pale green leaves of Aralia chinensis or Devil’s Walking Stick are some of the first to change to bright red and orange and very strangely, once the leaves drop, the plant flowers at the top of the stick.
+There is a large clump of Aralia behind the plant stall as well as around the edges of the lawn and within the garden.
+In the gravel are self-seeded “Himalayan Honeysuckles” with pendulous racemes of white flowers, red-purple bracts followed by deep purple berries.
+The berries are much loved by robins and bullfinches.
+Found throughout the garden, Enkianthus, Azaleas and Euonymus are 3 groups of large shrubs which have striking red, orange or yellow leaves as autumn progresses.
+Between 11 & 12, you should smell a burnt sugar scent from the yellow and pink leaves of the large Katsura Tree Cercidiphyllum japonicum, a very large tree on the LHS as you walk down the path.
+Particularly interesting are the different types of ‘lantern’ seed heads (some over-hanging the path) found on all the species of Euonymus.
+As they ripen, they open to reveal colourful tiny seeds again good food for robins.
 As the leaves fall, the colourful barks of different groups of trees such as the snake-bark maples, birches and cherries begin to stand out.
+It is also a wonderful feeling walking through freshly fallen leaves.

 CREEPERS

-The magnificent scarlet creeper crawling over and up many trees and shrubs in the garden is Tropaeolum speciosum the ‘Flame Creeper’ from Chile.
-Although some flowers remain, during October it is covered in blue berries.
+The magnificent scarlet creeper crawling over and up trees and shrubs in the garden is Tropaeolum speciosum the ‘Flame Creeper’ from Chile.
+Although a few flowers remain, during October it is covered in blue berries.
 The plant grows from tubers and is herbaceous, dying back in the winter, growing from May onwards.
-There is a number of unnamed mostly cream late-flowering Chinese Clematis growing over and through shrubs in the lawn area, much loved by insects.
-Chinese C. tangutica grows vigorously on the fence on the corner at the top of the road as you arrive or leave.
-It has yellow bell-shaped flowers and fluffy seed heads suitable for drying for flower arranging.
-Similar seed heads of the earlier flowered species C.macropetala & alpina are found in other parts of the garden.
+Late white-flowered prolific Clematis can be seen growing on trees on the lawn.
+There are fluffy seed heads of other species Clematis throughout the garden and very attractive ones of C. tanguitica on the fence at the top corner as you leave.

 BULBS & TUBERS

-Although the Giant Himalayan Lily, Cardiocrinum giganteum, flowered in July, its green fig-like seed heads and stalks up to 3m high remain a structural feature throughout the garden.
+Although the spectacular Giant Himalayan Lily, Cardiocrinum giganteum, flowered in June, its green fig-like seed heads and stalks up to 3m high remain a structural feature especially around the top area of the garden.
 Some of last year’s “dead heads” also remain and appear very like Venus Flytraps.
-In early October you will still see a variety of different colours of Colchicum (Autumn crocus, Naked Ladies).
-Look out for the double-flowered ‘Waterlily’ and the white Colchicum speciosum.
-Delicate pink or white Cyclamen can be found ‘hidden’ under the trees in various spots.
+The seed will not be viable for a number of weeks.

 WILDLIFE